numba/numba/docs/source/user/installing.rst

 .. envvar:: NUMBA_DISABLE_TBB (default: not set)

-  To disable the compilation of the TBB threading backend set this environment variable to a Truthy value when building.
+  To disable the compilation of the TBB threading backend set this environment variable to a non-empty string when building.
 If not set (default) the TBB C headers and libraries must be available at compile time.
 If building with ``conda build`` this requirement can be met by installing the ``tbb-devel`` package.
 If not building with ``conda build`` the requirement can be met via a